danielvegamyhre/minicache/README.md

 ---------------

 ## To Do
+- Make using TLS optional
-- TLS for REST API
+- TLS support for REST API
+- Move to Raft election algorithm instead of Bully algorithm
 - Improve performance of REST API
 - Improve code quality and project organization
 - Documentation